 When light shines on a thin film of air, sandwiched between a flat piece of glass AB and a curved lens CD, some of it is reflected and the rest transmitted.
 Their colours are listed at the top and bottom, respectively.
 On the surface AB, centred on E, rainbow-like circles are formed, much like an oil slick on a wet road.
 They are called Newton's Rings.
 The positions of red are marked by vertical lines (such as BD), which show the thickness of air that produces it.
 These increase in size in a progression of the odd numbers 1, 3, 5, 7, etc., as do the squares of the circles' diameters, measured through the centre E.

 For observations of thin plates, two glasses were required - a slightly concave lens and a flat plate - that sandwiched a thin layer of air between them.
 The air was the thin plate referred to: it could just as well be water between the glasses, or indeed a thin film of water surrounded by air, as in the skin of a bubble.
 They all produced concentric, rainbow-like rings of colour (called Newton's Rings) when a light shone on them, as distinct from the rectangular spectrum cast on a wall by the prism.
 In a controlled way, he was mimicking the rainbow colours of oil slicks, or those seen on thin sheets of mica which he had read about in Robert Hooke's "Micrographia" of 1665.
-As early as 1665-6, Newton was writing of his experiments to produce rings, in his university notebook "Of Colours".
-For "Opticks", Newton found colours of thin plates mostly ran in the reverse order to those found with a prism - except when the thin plate was denser than the surrounding medium, as is the case with bubbles.
+As early as 1665-6, Newton was writing of his experiments to produce coloured rings.
+In his university notebook "Of Colours", he noted the rainbows caused by surface irregularities on flat pieces of glass pressed together.
+For "Opticks", Newton would find colours of thin plates mostly ran in the reverse order to those found with a prism - except when the thin plate was denser than the surrounding medium, as is the case with bubbles.

 Newton would cast a monochromatic light over the glasses, to show but one colour at a time.
 Precision of observation was thereby improved, and the relative expansions and contractions of the coloured rings - as the lenses were tilted, or when the observer's eye was moved - more accurately estimated.
 By careful measurements and mathematical dissection, Newton was able to pick apart the coloured patterning to detect an orderly sequence of rings.
 He found each iris, or ring, contained a full spectral array, bordered by dark rings that reflected no colour.
 (All light was transmitted through a dark region, except when a neighbouring iris interfered to conceal the dark ring.)
 Near to the centre of the glasses, the rainbow patterning was most defined; it became more obscure towards the perimeter, where rings began to overlap each other and merge into white.